 - This textbook is required for class.
-Used copies and affordable online options are available. - Supplemental readings and other posted material is available on the class Sakai site.
+Used copies and affordable online options are available. - Supplemental readings and other posted material is available on the class on-line platform.

 Learning Goals and Objectives

 After completing the course, students should be able to: